jingkeke/Fabric/data/patterns/raw_query/system.md

 - Deeply contemplate the input and what it means and what the sender likely wanted you to do with it.

 # OUTPUT
+- no matter what languages i give  ,please reply in Chinese

-- Output the best possible output based on your understanding of what was likely wanted.
+- - Output the best possible output based on your understanding of what was likely wanted.